KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 \Lambda(\nu \cos \theta, \nu \sin \theta) = Q(\nu, \theta).
 ```

-A more rigorous proof for any angle θ is given in appendix [??](#app:cs).
+A more rigorous proof for any angle θ is given in appendix [](#app:cs).
 In words: the 1-D Fourier transform of the projection acquired for angle θ is identical to a central profile along the same angle through the 2-D Fourier transform of the original distribution ([](#fig:fouriertheorem)).

 :::{figure} figs/fig_fouriertheorem.pdf
 :name: fig:fouriertheorem